-His annual seasons at the Edinburgh Festival Fringe regularly smash box-office records and are huge hits with the public and critics alike.
-In 2015, he made his Glastonbury debut and was featured at the Barclaycard British Summertime Festival in London’s Hyde Park.
-In 2016, he joined the Altitude comedy alumni in the snowboarding and comedy festival in the Austrian Alps.
+His annual seasons at the Edinburgh Festival Fringe are huge hits and regularly break box-office records, he’s played Glastonbury and the Barclaycard British Summertime Festival in London’s Hyde Park and in 2016 was special guest at the Altitude snowboarding and comedy festival in the Austrian Alps.

 UK television and radio appearances include Live at the Apollo, The Royal Variety Performance, Sunday Night at the Palladium, The John Bishop Show, 8 Out of 10 Cats, Channel 4’s O2 Comedy Gala, Edinburgh Comedy Fest Live!, Michael McIntyre’s Comedy Roadshow, BBC’s Monumental (team captain for two series).
 He made several US TV appearances on the NBC network’s Conan O’Brien show and, in the summer of 2014, Jimeoin hosted Australian TV SBS’s primetime comedy programme The Full Brazilian, teaming up with the network’s live coverage of 2014’s World Cup games.
 The 25 live-to-air, hour-long shows were a heady mix of Jimeoin’s stand-up, sketches, chat, football talk via satellite link to Rio, musical acts and guest comedians.
-In 2016, he was a featured guest on John Lloyd’s Museum of Curiosity for BBC Radio 4, and, in 2018, he co-stars in Australian indie hit film That’s Not My Dog.
+In 2016, he was a featured guest on John Lloyd’s Museum of Curiosity for BBC Radio 4, and, in 2018, he co-starred in Australian indie hit film That’s Not My Dog.

 A familiar face on Australian television, Jimeoin also had several series of his own self-titled sketch and stand-up comedy show.
 Another six-part comedy series based on his epic ten-month tour across the far north top of Australia, Jimeoin Down Under, was a combination of comedy travelogue and stand-up show.
 He was the first comedian to perform this route, playing to many virgin live-comedy audiences, which made for hilarious, sometimes terrifying, and absolutely riveting viewing.